 One thing that makes our pre-marital program unique is that we meet twice again after you are married, once around the six-month point and once around your one-year anniversary.
 This establishes a few neutral touchpoints for you and your new spouse to check in around goals and discuss anything new that has arisen after the knot is tied.

 Does Marriage Counseling Work After Separation?

 Yes, marriage counseling can work for both the couple and an individual after separation.
 It depends on the goals you have moving forward from the separation.
 If you want to reconcile and heal the relationship, marriage counseling provides a neutral opportunity to talk about what has gone wrong in the short-term and how it has impacted the long-term relationship.
-At Well Marriage Center, we practice marriage-friendly counseling, seeking to heal and restore your relationship along with you even when you aren’t sure it’s possible.
+At Well Marriage Center, we practice pro-relationship counseling, seeking to heal and restore your relationship along with you even when you aren’t sure it’s possible.
 On the other hand, there might be no way to reconcile, but one or both parties need support adjusting to life outside of marriage.
 A licensed marriage counselor can also help with this, empowering you to figure out what went wrong in the relationship and help you avoid repeating similar issues in the future.
 Whether you want to fix the separation or heal yourself on the other side, marriage counseling can help.

 Well Marriage Center Helps You Keep Healing